tradingview-pine-seeds/docs/repo.md

 # GitHub repository settings

 Use GitHub as your backend: TradingView will provide you with a repository that you need to fork.
 Then you can store your data and update it.
+Please note that the name of forked repository should be the same as the initial one.

 In the repository, GitHub actions are already configured.
 Actions check data after changes in forked repository and creates _Pull Requests_ to the main TradingView repository.